cplusplus/LEWG/bugzilla_guidelines.md

 |ADOPTED|This got into the standard or became an official policy somewhere.|
 |CLOSED|This didn't get into the standard.|

-An issue will go through these roughly in order, although any issue created for a paper will skip straight to `DESIGN_REVIEW`.
+An issue will go through these roughly in order, although any issue created for a paper will skip straight to `SG_REVIEW` or `DESIGN_REVIEW`.

 ## Keyword meanings